Optimising your website based on your location is a key SEO goal for many businesses.

 For service providers, make use of your niche phrases to help find your audience.
 PJWD collaborator Creative Wilderness optimises their site for ‘ethical branding agency‘.
 This cuts through the noise of the more general ‘branding agency’ phrase.

 While there will be fewer people searching for a niche phrase, those that do are more likely to be interested in what you offer.

 Customers want to shop local

-The flip side to all this is that the pandemic has also kickstarted bigger support for local businesses.
-Initially borne out of necessity, shoppers will continue to shop locally even as restrictions ease.
+These days there is a bigger appetite for buying from local businesses.
+This was initially borne out of necessity during the pandemic.
 Andrew Goodacre of the British Independent Retail Association has said: “In lockdown, people realised what was available to them locally and have been pleasantly surprised by what they found so want to keep shopping there.”

 Be local and online

 Going forward, businesses will operate in a more equal mix of local and online.
-Even when businesses are able to run as normal locally, it will be beneficial to nurture the online custom coming from further afield too.
+Even when running your local business ‘normally’, it will be beneficial to nurture the online custom coming from further afield too.

 Here are some ways in which you can make sure your online presence supports this new business future.

 - Mention the areas you serve (rather than your specific location if you don’t have one).